C-Dub1978/KnockoutJS-Trivia/README.md

    If there are changes that have been merged into upstream master, you will see a bunch of code be pulled in.
-To now add these changes to your origin master remote branch (the forks origin master living remotely on the github pages), type 'git push origin master'.
+To now add these changes to your origin master remote branch (the fork's origin master living remotely on the github pages), type 'git push origin master'.
 Now all changes are pushed remotely to your fork living on github.com.
 You are now able to cut a new feature branch to start your work.